KhronosGroup/glTF-Sample-Viewer/documentation/enhanced_usability_proposal.md

 ### ResourceLoader

 As the name implies, ResourceLoader can be used to load external resources and make them available to the renderer.
-Loading is done asynchroneously and results in reusable objects.
+Loading is done asynchronously and results in reusable objects.

 ```js
 state.gltf = await ResourceLoader.loadGltf("path/to/some.gltf");